 Today, ECH Inc. stands for ‘enabling confidence at home’ so that you can ‘stay who you are – where you are’ as you age, and the values of integrity, respect and empathy still guide all the services ECH provides.

-ECH is a charity and not-for-profit organisation registered with the Australian Charities and Not-for-Profits Commission (ACNC), and is one of the largest integrated providers of retirement village accommodation and aged care services in South Australia.
+ECH is a charity and profit for purpose enterprise registered with the Australian Charities and Not-for-Profits Commission (ACNC), and is one of the largest integrated providers of retirement village accommodation and aged care services in South Australia.

 Like all associations, ECH was established for the benefit of the people who use its services.
 ECH has no share-holders, and under its constitution all profits generated since 1964 have been re-invested into improving the services it provides.

-Policies covering all of ECH’s activities are implemented, using best business practices, by our dedicated staff under the direction of ECH’s Chief Executive and General Managers.
+Policies covering all of ECH’s activities are implemented, using best business practices, by ECH dedicated staff under the direction of ECH’s Chief Executive and General Managers.

 ECH is financially sound with a strong balance sheet.
 Click here to view our 2016/2017 Financial Statement.